 "He skipped sixth grade," John said.
 There was a brief flicker of something across his face, and Charlie knew what it was.
 John liked being the clever one, the precocious one.
-Lamar had been kind of a goof-off when they were kids, and now he had leapt ahead.
+Lamar had been kind of a goofoff when they were kids, and now he had leaped ahead.
 John forced a grin, and the moment passed.
 "Congratulations," he said, with no hint that it was not entirely sincere.

 Marla came bursting in again, this time towing Jason behind her, holding on to his upper arm.
-At the hotel she had made him change as well, into a blazer and khakis, though he was still wearing his Nikes.
+At the hotel she had made him change into a blazer and khakis as well, though he was still wearing his Nikes.

-"I'm coming, stop it," he whined.
+"I'm coming.
+Stop it," he whined.

 "Is that Jason?"
-Carlton said.
+Carlton asked.